Responsible Minerals Sourcing Policy

 The United States government has identified these four minerals as being potentially "conflict minerals," which originate in the Democratic Republic of the Congo (DRC) or certain adjoining countries.
 In August 2012, the Securities and Exchange Commission (SEC) adopted requirements that require publicly-traded companies to report annually concerning the presence of "conflict minerals" that are necessary to the functionality or production of products they manufacture or contract to manufacture.

-MaxLinear has taken the following actions to ensure that no conflict minerals are used in its products:
+MaxLinear has taken the following actions to ensure that the above mentioned minerals used in its products are not sourced from conflict-affected or high-risk areas:

-1. MaxLinear has notified its manufacturing suppliers that, to the best of their ability or knowledge, they are not to source any conflict minerals and use them in MaxLinear’s products.
+1. MaxLinear has notified its manufacturing suppliers that, to the best of their ability or knowledge, they are not to source any minerals from conflict-affected or high-risk areas in MaxLinear’s products.
+Suppliers are required to acknowledge and certify compliance with these requirements.

-2. MaxLinear requires each of its manufacturing suppliers to complete the Responsible Minerals Initiative (RMI) Conflict Minerals Survey and to comply with the Responsible Business Alliance (RBA) Code of Conduct, which requires that suppliers have a policy to reasonably assure that the tantalum, tin, tungsten, and gold in the products they manufacture are conflict-free.
+2. MaxLinear requires each of its manufacturing suppliers to complete the Responsible Minerals Initiative (RMI) Conflict / Extended Minerals Survey and comply with the Responsible Business Alliance (RBA) Code of Conduct, which requires that suppliers have a policy to reasonably assure that the tantalum, tin, tungsten, gold, cobalt, and mica in the products they manufacture are not sourced from conflict-affected or high-risk areas.
 Suppliers, to the best of their ability, must ensure that all parts used to manufacture products supplied to MaxLinear originate from conflict-free smelters that may be validated as compliant to the RMI Conflict-Free Smelter (CFS) protocol, using the CFS Conformant Smelter Refiner List.
-The CFS program is a global program where an independent third-party evaluates a smelter’s procurement activities and determines if the smelter demonstrated that materials they processed originated from conflict-free sources.
+The CFS program is a global program where an independent third-party evaluates a smelter's procurement activities and determines if the smelter demonstrated that materials they processed originated from conflict-free sources.
 Through this industry-collaborative effort, smelters are audited globally.
 The list of compliant smelters and refiners is posted at: http://www.responsiblemineralsinitiative.org/conformant-smelter-refiner-lists/